Folder Structure

 Principle

 A good folder structure answers one question instantly: 'where does this file go?'
 Feature-based organization groups everything related to a feature together — its components, hooks, and data — so you spend time building, not searching.
 When a feature grows or gets deleted, everything moves together.
+This works best for apps with multiple distinct features and more than one developer — think e-commerce with products, cart, checkout, and auth all living side by side.
+For a small app with 2–3 pages, this structure is like organizing a studio apartment with a full filing cabinet system.
+Useful later, overkill now.

 Implementation